-What is a hybrid electric vehicle (HEV)?
+What is a hybrid electric vehicle?

-Full hybrids have the ability to be driven in a fully-electric mode, but as the battery is considerably smaller than it is in a PHEV or battery electric vehicle (BEV), it can only maintain this for short distances at a slow speed.
+Unlike plug-in hybrid electric vehicles (PHEVs), HEVs are self-charging, so do not need to be plugged-in.
+They have the ability to be driven in fully-electric mode, but as the battery is considerably smaller than it is in a PHEV or battery electric vehicle (BEV), it can only maintain this for short distances.

-How do hybrid cars work?
+How does a hybrid electric vehicle work?

 A key differentiator between a HEV and a PHEV is the size of the battery.
 Hybrids have a smaller battery than plug-in hybrids, so cannot be driven in pure electric mode for as long.